ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/en.md

 0. [Create](https://github.com/signup) a GitHub account.
 1. Open the [`ppy/osu-wiki`][osu_wiki] repository and click `Fork` in the top-right corner to make a controlled copy of the wiki.
 To return to your fork, go to [`ppy/osu-wiki`][osu_wiki] and press `Fork` again.

-  - If you've made the fork some time ago, sync it according to [Best practices § Syncing the fork](/wiki/osu!_wiki/Contribution_guide/Best_practices#syncing-the-fork).
+  - If you've made a fork some time ago, sync it according to [Best practices § Syncing the fork](/wiki/osu!_wiki/Contribution_guide/Best_practices#syncing-the-fork).

 2. Read [Best practices § Making changes](/wiki/osu!_wiki/Contribution_guide/Best_practices#making-changes) and perform necessary edits.
 While you are free to use any application of your choice, the osu! wiki has detailed instructions on two workflows: